leela-zero/leela-zero/README.md

     dump_training white train.txt

-This will save (append) the training data to disk, in the format described below.
+This will save (append) the training data to disk, in the format described below, and compressed with gzip.

 Training data is reset on a new game.

 ## Supervised learning